flamelink/flamelink/docs/getting-started.md

 [![](https://data.jsdelivr.com/v1/package/npm/flamelink/badge)](https://www.jsdelivr.com/package/npm/flamelink)

-Simply add the following script tag to the `<body>` of your index.html file:
+Add the following script tag to the `<body>` of your index.html file:

 ```html
 <script src="//cdn.jsdelivr.net/npm/flamelink/dist/flamelink.js"></script>
 ```

 This will always load the latest version of this SDK for you.
-If you want to load a specific version, you can specify the version number explicitly as well (1.0.0 in the example):
+If you want to load a specific version, you can specify the version number as well (1.0.0 in the example):

 ```html
 <script src="//cdn.jsdelivr.net/npm/flamelink@1.0.0/dist/flamelink.js"></script>